Wachema/Room-Occupancy-Analysis/README.md

 # Room Occupancy Analysis using Machine_Learning
-This repo contains all machine learning projects that I work on, going forward.
+This repo contains code for analysis of room occupancy.
+The data file is room_occupancy.csv